sc0v0ne/LearnAI/ml/mlflow.md

 ```

-## What are MLflow Models?
+## Deploy Models

-MLflow **Models** are a set of instruments that allow you to package machine learning and deep learning models into a standard format that can be reproduced in various environments.
+**MLflow Models** are a set of instruments to package machine learning and deep learning models into a standard format that can be reproduced in various environments [5].

-With Models, we can package machine learning/deep learning models for deployment in a wide array of environments.
+With Models, we can package ML models for deployment in a wide array of environments.

 Models relies on the concept of _flavors_ which describes how packaged models should be run in the target environment.

-There are three main types of model flavors in MLflow:
+There are three main types of model flavors in MLflow [5]:

-- Python function.
-Models saved as a generic Python function can be run in any MLflow environment regardless of which ML/DL package they were built with.
+- Python function: Models saved as a generic Python function can be run in any MLflow environment regardless of which ML/DL package they were built with.

-- R function.
-An R function is the equivalent of a Python function, but in the R programming language.
+- R function: An R function is the equivalent of a Python function, but in the R programming language.

-- Framework-specific flavors.
-MLflow can also save models in a flavor that corresponds to the framework they were built in.
-For example, a scikit-learn model could be loaded in its native format to enable users to leverage the functionality of scikit-learn.
+- Framework-specific flavors: MLflow can also save models in a flavor that corresponds to the framework they were built in such as scikit-learn  to enable users to leverage the functionality of scikit-learn.

 The contents of a packaged model will look similar to the following: